Did you know?

 The Blue Train has just been.
 Rovos Rail is expected to pass by.
 Even the Shongololo Express is scheduled to pass through here at some stage.
 Matjiesfontein Station is alive and working.

 Every day, travellers alight from one romantic rail tour after another and wander around the museum, the Lord Milner Hotel and the coffee shops of this quaint little Victorian railway village in the desert.
-One any of the romantic rail journeys of South Africa, it's a must-see.
+One of the the many romantic rail journeys of South Africa, it's a must-see.

 In general, the romance of a South African rail journey never disappoints, wherever you travel in this beautiful country.
-Whether you're chugging off on safari through the bushveld or traversing the desert into Namibia, the luxury train journeys on offer are all about scenic beauty, dining car pampering and the kind of exceptional service normally reserved for royalty.
+Whether you're chugging off on safari through the bushveld or traversing the Karoo desert, the luxury train journeys all deliver scenic beauty, dining car pampering and the kind of exceptional service normally reserved for royalty.

-Each train - and their range of routes on offer - is different.
+Each train − and their range of routes − is different.
 Rovos Rail, for instance, is pure nostalgic elegance harking back to the 1930s.
-Royal Suites take up half the carriage, and are named after famous money-men of the British Colonial era.
+Royal Suites take up half the carriages, and are named after famous money-men of the British Colonial era.
 Tuck yourself away in your small but comfortable apartment, or sit in the observation car at the back of the train and take high tea or sip a glass of bubbly as lovely scenery unfolds outside the big windows.

-The Shongololo Express is marketed as a ‘fully serviced travelling hotel' and their Safari Trains offerings range from battlefield tours to hot air ballooning over the Namib Desert - with a score of other adventures in exotic places in-between.
+The Shongololo Express is marketed as a ‘fully serviced travelling hotel' and their Safari Trains offerings range from battlefield tours to hot air ballooning − with a score of other adventures in exotic places in-between.

-The Blue Train has undergone some serious refurbishments, and is now aiming at the title of ‘most luxurious train in the world'.
-And when you meet your personal on-board butler, experience the fine dining and superb service, you'll know you've died and gone to Romantic Holiday Heaven.
+The Blue Train is undoubtedly one of the most luxurious trains in the world, and when you meet your personal on-board butler, experience the fine dining and superb service, you'll know you've died and gone to Romantic Holiday Heaven.